lkazantzi/tilted-cosmology/README.md

 <img src="preview.png" width="900" title="preview" />
 </p>

-This is the repository that contains part of the codes as well as useful comments that reproduce the figures of our project.
-The zip folder CLASS Implementations only contains the files that are modified in order to implement the Transition Models in the CLASS and MontePython programs.
-In particular, the default `background.c`, `input.c` and `background.h` should be substituted with the corresponding files of the zip folder.
-Furthermore, the `Pantheon_SN` folder should be added to the default `.../montepython/likelihoods` folder in order to correctly implement the transition on the absolute magnitude *M* at z<sub>t</sub>.
-The files `Fig_1.nb` and `Absolute_Magnitude_BestFit.nb` correspond to the Mathematica codes for the construction of Fig. 1 and Fig. 7 respectively.
-Finally, in order to estimate the statistical significance of our results we used the Akaike Information Criterion (AIC) as well as the [MCEvidence](https://github.com/yabebalFantaye/MCEvidence) package.
-For the AIC, we derived the corresponding differences using the Mathematica file `AIC_Calculations.nb`.
+This is the repository that contains the corresponding Mathematica and as Python files as well as useful comments that reproduce the figures of our work.
+Regarding the relevant Mathematica codes, the file `Tilted Cosmology.nb` corresponds to the Mathematica code in order to obtain the results of the maximum likelihood method for all the models described in Table I. The file `Information Criteria.nb` corresponds to the calculations of Table II.
+Regarding the relevant Python codes, ....

 ## Abstract
 ...

-## Instructions - CLASS Implementation
+## Instructions - Python Files
 ....